CP1401/Practicals/prac_06/README.md

 We did quite a number of steps along the way with this example program.
 Here are a few more things to extend it just a bit more:

-- Change the printing of BMI (NOT the calculation) in main so that it only shows 1 decimal place (e.g. 44.4 not 44.44444... as above).
+- Change the printing of BMI (NOT the calculation) in `main` so that it only shows 1 decimal place (e.g., `44.4` not `44.44444`... as above).
 - If you have not done so already, complete your `run_tests` function so that you test each possible weight category ( see note below).
-- Add to your main to ask for the person's age using appropriate arguments for the `get_valid_number` function.
-Use the age in the final output of main.
+- Add to your `main` to ask for the person's age using appropriate arguments for the `get_valid_number` function.
+Use the age in the final output of your program.
 - Look at your code.
 Do you see any grey underlines in PyCharm?
 If you do, move your mouse over them (don't click, just move) and read the popup message.
 You might see a PEP8 warning - probably a missing line break or space.
 Press the shortcut key **Ctrl+Alt+L** (Windows) or **Cmd+Opt+L** (Mac) and watch all of your formatting problems get fixed!